Matbe34/lankir/docs/development/building.md

-# Building PDF App
+# Building Lankir

-Build PDF App for development and distribution.
+Build Lankir for development and distribution.

 ## Build Types